 How-To Select A Trolling Motor For Perfect Control

 Try a trolling motor, it will enhance steering and make fishing easier.
 Most new buyers in the market trying to select a trolling motor often don’t know which to model pick.
 I understand your worry, there are many factors that go into choosing a motor.
 But no need to stress, I have got you covered with my 5 steps to pick a trolling motor for your specific needs.

 In this article you will learn everything you need to know to choose a trolling motor in 2021.
 For those readers who want to skip to a specific step in this article there is a clickable table of contents.
 Otherwise, you can read the whole article.
 Let’s begin.

 First Step To Select A Trolling Motor: Choose Bow, Transom or Engine Mount

 You need to first choose a mounting position for your trolling motor.
-The two choices are either bow-mounted and transom-mounted.
+The three choices are either bow-mounted, transom-mounted or engine-mounted.
 Which one you pick depends on the length, available surface area and type of boat.
 Each trolling motor type has their own advantages and disadvantages.

 Bear in mind though, it’s easier to pull a boat through water than it is to push it.
 Moving the bow sideways is also easier than it is to move the stern.
 Thus, bow mount trolling motors give superior boat control over transom mount motors.